COVID-19 (Coronavirus) and polycystic kidney disease update

 - Your estimated glomerular filtration rate (eGFR) is 59 or lower

-- You have chronic kidney disease (CKD) stage 3.
+- You have chronic kidney disease (CKD) stage 3 or 4.

-People who are receiving dialysis, have had a transplant or have CKD stage 5 are at higher risk from COVID-19
+People who are receiving dialysis, have had a transplant or have CKD stage 5 are at extremely high risk from COVID-19

 People with high blood pressure are unlikely to be at increased risk from COVID-19